10 (Little) Things You Might Not Know About Henri Salvador

 He was full of silence as well as laughter.
 When an issue was too painful he avoided it through silence.
 In this way tense or difficult relationships became permanently bogged down, like that with his elder brother André or his “secret son”, the photographer Jean-Marie Périer.
 Protracted silences allowed him to forget or at least to pretend he had forgotten.

-Almost ten years after his death, Henri Salvador himself is any case not ready to be ignored.
-His songs are still performed, his numbers continue to make people laugh and his named has even entered the prestige Robert Laffont Dictionnaire du Jazz (Jazz Dictionary).
+Almost ten years after his death, however, Henri Salvador is far from forgotten.
+His songs are still performed, his comedy numbers continue to make people laugh and his name has even entered the prestige Robert Laffont Dictionnaire du Jazz (Jazz Dictionary).